lyon-fnal/devenv/clion-mac.md

 ```shell script
 localhost:7777
 ```
-The `docker-compose` file publishes port 7777.
+The `docker-compose.yml` file says to publish port 7777 from the container to the Mac host.

 That's all you need to fill out; click OK.